Stepper Motor with 18cm Lead Screw: Bipolar, 200 Steps/Rev, 42×38mm, 2.8V, 1.7 A/Phase

 NEMA 17-size stepper motors with 18, 28, and 38cm lead screws.

 The included copper alloy traveling nut (also known as a carriage nut) features a mounting flange with four holes threaded for M3 screws.
 The nut moves 8.0 mm per full revolution of the lead screw, which allows for a linear resolution of 0.040 mm per full step of the stepper motor.
 Even smaller step sizes can be achieved through microstepping, which is a feature of many bipolar stepper motor drivers.
-We recommend the DRV8825 stepper motor driver carrier or AMIS-30543 stepper motor driver carrier for use with this stepper motor, which allow for a linear resolution of 1.25 µm per 1/32 microstep.
+We recommend the MP6500 stepper motor driver carrier or AMIS-30543 stepper motor driver carrier for use with this stepper motor, the latter of which allows for a linear resolution of 1.25 µm per 1/32 microstep.
 However, please note that the nut is not spring loaded, so changes in direction will result in loss of positioning precision due to backlash.
 Extra traveling nuts are also available for purchase separately.